Gamify-IT/docs/dev-manuals/services/overworld/set-up-minigames.md

 ## Overview

 Minigame spots are used to start a minigame.
-If the player enters the specified area, the spot activates and displays information about the minigame, the players previous success as a highscore and allows the player so start a minigame play round.
+If the player enters the specified area, the spot activates and displays information about the minigame, the players previous success as a highscore and allows the player to start a minigame play round.

 ## How to add a minigame

 To add a new minigame to an area, do the following:

 1. Open the scene, in which the minigame should be
 2. Create a new `game object` as a child of the `Minigames` game object on the hierarchy
 ![Hierarchy view](assets/minigame-hierarchy-view.webp)
 3. Add the `Minigame` script, a `Box Collider 2D` component, a `Sprite Renderer` component and a `Animator` component to the created game object
 ![Inspector view](assets/minigame-inspector-view.webp)